MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md

 For more information, see [Analysis Services Configuration - Data Directories page](../../sql-server/install/instance-configuration.md#analysis-services-configuration---data-directories-page).

-#### 18. Distributed Replay Controller Configuration (2019)
+#### 18. Distributed Replay Controller (2019)

-Use the **Distributed Replay Controller Configuration** page to specify the users you want to grant administrative permissions to for the Distributed Replay controller service.
+Use the **Distributed Replay Controller** page to specify the users you want to grant administrative permissions to for the Distributed Replay controller service.
 Users that have administrative permissions have unlimited access to the Distributed Replay controller service.

 - To grant access permissions for the Distributed Replay controller service to the user who's running [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Setup, select the **Add Current User** button.